-- Estimate percentiles for percents
+- Estimate percentiles for these additional percents

-- Estimate probabilities for times
+- Estimate probabilities for these stress values

 - Confidence level